call23re/Draft/readme.md

 Nothing is mutated and anything that isn't changed maintains its references.
 Additionally, the entire structure of newPlayerData is frozen, making it completely immutable.

 ## Limitations
-Draft overwrites certain globals inside of the `Produce` function environment.
+Draft overwrites certain globals inside of the `Produce` function environment via `setfenv`.
 This may disable Luau optimizations related to global access chains.

 For a number of reasons, Draft is not as performant as using something like Llama.
 In most cases this is negligible.
 However, if you can _easily_ write the same code using Llama, do that instead.

 You can't overwrite or clear your state by reassigning `Draft`.
-Use `table.clear` instead. e.g:
+Use `table.clear` instead. e.g.
 ```lua
 table.clear(Draft)
 for key, value in pairs(newState) do